Introduction

 -t, --add-tag <TAG>

-Appends one or more hashtags to the description of every command being imported.
-This is a convenient way to categorize a new set of commands.
-This option can be specified multiple times.
+Appends one or more hashtags to the description of every imported command.
+This is a convenient way to categorize a new set of commands and can be specified multiple times.

 -